martinpopel/newtreex/README.md

     $node->shift_before_subtree($nodes[$rand_index], {without_children=>1});
   }
 ```

-TODO: adding&deleting sentences,...
+The command/script running the task should do each task independently, not keeping any datastructure (e.g. array of all bundles, or even sorted nodes) except for the one document.
+This means that iteration over all nodes should be done again for each task (to simulate the real usage).

 ### Current results
 MAXMEM is maximum (virtual) memory (`ps -ovsz`) in MiB.
 Other columns are time in seconds.
 Run on x86_64.
-For start, I've selected Romanian dev set (on of the smallest files in UD 1.2), later we'll add experiments on bigger files (Czech is the biggest).
+For start, I've selected Romanian dev set and train set (on of the smallest files in UD 1.2), later we'll add experiments on bigger files (Czech is the biggest).

 experiment        |TOTAL |MAXMEM |init |load  |save |iter |iterF|read |write|rehang|remove|add  |reorder|
 ------------------|-----:|------:|----:|-----:|----:|----:|----:|----:|----:|-----:|-----:|----:|------:|